 A Lawyer Can Help You File Your Case on Time

-To identify the liable party for your loved one’s death, your lawyer might:
+To identify the liable party for your loved one’s death, our legal team might:

 - Review the accident report if available